tdonker/domain-driven-design-links/boundedcontextquotes.md

 ##### [Designing Secure Architecture of Health Software using Agile Practices](https://www.bib.irb.hr/1052154/download/1052154.SE1.pdf)
 * p227:  Bounded contexts introduce boundaries for terms of the ubiquitous language to prevent ambiguity in software artefacts.
 More specifically, the solution space is broken down into several bounded contexts, each solving one (or several) sub-domains in a highly cohesive manner without any linguistic ambiguity.
+* p273 : Therefore, because a bounded context solves **one or several sub-domains**, it comprises together with the implementing adapters of the ports it defines, a full aspect of the complete system